cap-js/calesi/samples/notifications/readme.md

-# alert-notification-sample
+# notification-sample

-Sample app based on incident management (`@cap-js/incidents-app`) for developing `@cap-js/alert-notification`
+Sample app based on incident management (`@cap-js/incidents-app`) for developing `@cap-js/notifications`

 ## About

-The `@cap-js/alert-notification` plugin allows you to send notifications to applications deployed on SAP BTP Platform using [SAP Alert Notification Service](https://help.sap.com/docs/alert-notification?locale=en-US).
+The `@cap-js/notifications` plugin allows you to send notifications to applications deployed on SAP BTP Platform using [SAP Alert Notification Service](https://help.sap.com/docs/alert-notification?locale=en-US).

 ## Demo

-We demonstrate its use by **extending** the reference app and sending a notification when an incident is created using `@cap-js/alert-notification` plugin.
+We demonstrate its use by **extending** the reference app and sending a notification when an incident is created using `@cap-js/notifications` plugin.

 ### Prerequisites for Beta Testing